DCC website

 Hover to flip

-The next public event at the Alderley Edge mines is an evening trip at Wood Mine - Spooky Tours on Saturday 01/11/2025.To find out if there is still space available, go to the booking page.
+The next public event at the Alderley Edge mines is an evening trip at Wood Mine on Wednesday 17/12/2025.To find out if there is still space available, go to the booking page.

 In case of emergency at Alderley Edge, call POLICE 999 and ask for DERBYSHIRE CAVE RESCUE.
 They will call out local team members.
 Do NOT call for the Fire Brigade.